History of the Republic of China: Political transition

 The president faced similar accusations as his wife, but was protected from prosecution by presidential immunity.
 He had promised to resign if his wife was found guilty.
 However, after his wife fainted in the preparation hearing, she had sought and obtained absence of leave from the Court 16 times citing health concerns before the end of Chen's term.

 In December 2006, municipal and mayoral elections were held in Taipei City and Kaohsiung City.
 The KMT retained a majority in Taipei, while the DPP and the KMT obtained very close results in Kaohsiung.
-Huang Chun-ying lost to Chen Chu by a margin of 0.14 percent, making Chen Chu the first female mayor of a special municipality in the Republic of China.
+Huang Jun-ying lost to Chen Chu by a margin of 0.14 percent, making Chen Chu the first female mayor of a special municipality in the Republic of China.
 In 2007, the ROC applied for membership in the United Nations under the name "Taiwan", and is rejected by the General Assembly.

 In the 2008 presidential election, KMT candidate Ma Ying-jeou defeated DPP candidate Frank Hsieh with 58.48% of the vote.
 Ma ran on a platform supporting friendlier relations with mainland China and economic reforms.
 He was re-elected in 2012 with 51% of the vote, against 46.3% for DPP's Tsai Ing-wen and 2.7% for PFP's James Soong.

-In 2016 election, DPP candidate Tsai Ing-wen defeated KMT candidate Eric Chu, and became the first female president of Republic of China.
+In the 2016 presidential election, DPP candidate Tsai Ing-wen defeated KMT candidate Eric Chu, becoming the first female president of the Republic of China.

-In January, 2020, Tsai Ing-wen was re-elected in the presidential election.
+In January 2020, Tsai Ing-wen was re-elected in the presidential election.
 In the parliamentary election President Tsai's Democratic Progressive Party (DPP) won majority 61 out of 113 seats.
 The Kuomintang (KMT) won 38 seats.

+In January 2024, William Lai Ching-te of the ruling Democratic Progressive Party won Taiwan’s presidential elections.
+However, no party won a majority in the simultaneous Taiwan's legislative election for the first time since 2004, meaning 51 seats for the Democratic Progressive Party (DPP), 52 seats for the Kuomintang (KMT), and the Taiwan People's Party (TPP) secured eight seats.